Happy Jack (song): Live performances

 The song was first performed by The Who in 1967 and continued to be played until 1970; a performance from The Who's February 1970 concert at Leeds may be heard in a medley with other songs on the 1995 CD reissue of Live at Leeds and subsequent reissues.
 It was also performed in Townshend's first solo concert in 1974.
 The most recent performances of the song were short (one-and-a-half-minute) versions at the Shepherd's Bush Empire, London, on 22 and 23 December 1999.

 A snippet of the song was played at a 1982 concert in Indianapolis to appease a fan who was holding a sign saying, "Play Happy Jack, It's My Birthday!", which was blocking the vision of several fans behind him.
 However, Townshend stated that he and the band couldn't remember how to play the full song anymore.

+Charts

 Cover versions

 American rock band Southern Culture on the Skids covered it on their 2007 album Countrypolitan Favorites.
 The song was used as the soundtrack to a Hummer TV commercial in 2005.